Possible very high transition temperatures in the infinite-layer ACuO$ _{2} $ cuprate superconductor for A={Mg, Ca, Sr, Ba}: A DFT study: Computational details

 To simulate external pressure we used relaxed structures at fixed $ V $ where $ F $ is not at the minimum.
-For example, CaCuO$ _{2} $ with a unit-cell volume of $ V= 45.6 $~\AA$^3 $ corresponds to an external pressure of $ P=9.6 $~GPa when using the experimental bulk modulus of 186~GPa (Ref.~\onlinecite{qin2005structural}) and has the ratio $ c/a = 0.813 $, as shown in \fig~\ref{fig:1}.
+For example, CaCuO$ _{2} $ with a unit-cell volume of $ V= 45.6 $~\AA$^3 $ corresponds to an external pressure of $ P=9.6 $~GPa when using the experimental bulk modulus of 186~GPa (Ref.~\onlinecite{qin2005structural}) and has the ratio $ c/a = 0.813 $.
+This simulated external pressure has a similar effect on the $ c/a $ ratio as that of internal pressure.